 It All Comes Down To the Medical Board of Australia.

 So the first thing to know about getting registered in Australia is that it’s the same final authority wherever you work in the country.
-No matter what state or territory you in, it’s all conducted through what’s called the Medical Board of Australia under the overarching umbrella of the Australian Health Practitioners Regulation Agency.
+No matter what state or territory you are in, it’s all conducted through what’s called the Medical Board of Australia under the overarching umbrella of the Australian Health Practitioners Regulation Agency.

 Under the Medical Board of Australia, there are essentially four pathways to becoming registered as a doctor in the country.
 And if you’re an IMG, you can find some very helpful information about these pathways on the board website.